nwaldispuehl/sensor-samplor/README.md

     sensor.log.temperature.2014-12-29
     ...

 These logs then look as follows.
-The pattern is ```TIMESTAMP -- NODE IDENTIFIER -- SENSOR TYPE -- SAMPLE UUID -- DATA PAYLOAD```.
+The log file pattern is

+    ```TIMESTAMP -- NODE IDENTIFIER -- SENSOR TYPE -- SAMPLE UUID -- DATA PAYLOAD```

+and the contents of an actual log file thus is like this:

     $ cat /var/log/sensor-samplor/sensor.log.temperature.2014-12-27